Supporting Faculty to Build Knowledge Globally

 Are you preparing a grant proposal?
 Conducting research abroad?
 Working with partners from foreign institutions?
 Explore the UFIC research resources to assist faculty and students working internationally.

-- FUNDING OPORTUNITIES The University of Florida International Center provides several programs that add value to existing faculty research programs and promote leadership in international research.
+- FUNDING OPPORTUNITIES The University of Florida International Center provides several programs that add value to existing faculty research programs and promote leadership in international research.
 These programs serve UF’s international mission and cultivate strong international partnerships.

 - WORKSHOPS Designed to help you navigate the research administrative process, including the compliance and IRB, partnership agreements, the how to’s of proposal writing, internationalizing your class, and effectively communicating your work.